MrMeatfloss/Popular-Questions/README.md

 # Popular-Questions

+## Price

+# How expensive is it to buy a saxophone including all the necessary materials/equipment?

 # How much do expensive and cheap saxophones matter?

+# Should I buy a cheap or expensive saxophone?

 # What are some of the advantages that the saxophone has over other instruments?
 What about the disadvantages?

 # How hard is it to play the saxophone?
 Which saxophone is the best for beginners?

+## Maintainance and Repairs

 # How important is cleaning and maintaining your saxophone?
 How often should i clean my saxophone?